-In addition, our IRC is located in a single facility.
-Although the functions of our IRC can be (and currently are being) performed remotely, any interruption or delay in service from our IRC, such as from a communications or power outage, could limit our ability deliver our solutions.
+In addition, our IRC department personnel operate either remotely or out of our offices.
+Any interruption or delay in service from our IRC, such as from a communications or power outage, could limit our ability deliver our solutions.
 In addition, it may become increasingly difficult to maintain and improve the performance of our solutions, especially during peak usage times as the capacity of our IRC operations reaches its limits.
 If there is an interruption or delay in service from our IRC operations and a gunshot is detected but not reviewed in the allotted time, our software will flag the incident for off line review.
 This may result in delayed notifications to our customers and as a result, we could experience a decline in customer satisfaction with our solutions and our reputation and growth prospects could be harmed.